 At Hohenstein, the UV protection is tested in the form of the UPF (=ultraviolet protection factor) of textiles.
 The UPF enables an assessment of the UV protection of textiles taking into account the spectral composition of sunlight and human skin sensitivity.

 The test and certification criteria to determine the UPF are characterised as follows:

 - New, unstretched and dry materials are tested.
 The basis is the solar spectrum for Albuquerque, New Mexico.

 - The requirements of DIN EN 13758-2 are not used in the testing programme for the Hohenstein quality label.

 - The quality label may be issued on conclusion of a valid contract and adequate testing.

 - It is issued based solely on the material test as per DIN EN 13758-1 and the sufficiently modified classification as per AS/NZS 4399 with the levels UPF 15, 30, 50 or 50+

-Depending on the product, modifications in the application area or with regard to pre-treatments are possible.
+Depending on the product, modifications in the scope or with regard to pre-treatments are possible.